MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

    :::image type="content" source="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-application-server-installation-edit-preferences.png" alt-text="Screenshot of IBM WebSphere Application Server edit preferences." lightbox="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-application-server-installation-edit-preferences.png":::

 1. On the **Repositories** pane, select **Add Repository**.
 Find the repository URL from [the online product repository of IBM WebSphere Application Server offerings](https://www.ibm.com/docs/en/was/8.5.5?topic=installing-online-product-repositories-websphere-application-server-offerings).
 For WebSphere Application Server Network Deployment V8.5, the URL should be `https://www.ibm.com/software/repositorymanager/com.ibm.websphere.ND.v85`.
-Fill in the URL on the **Repository** pane, and then select **OK**.
+Fill in the URL in the **Repository** box, and then select **OK**.

    :::image type="content" source="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-application-server-installation-add-the-product-repository.png" alt-text="Screenshot of the box for adding the product repository for IBM WebSphere Application Server." lightbox="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-application-server-installation-add-the-product-repository.png":::